FLMNH/MorphoSourceRSSDownloader/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
-Refer to Usage section for instructions to test the application.
+Refer to the Usage section for instructions to test the application.

 # Usage

+# License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 https://creativecommons.org/licenses/by-nc-sa/4.0/